 - Uber Eats item default - This default VAT rate set on the Uber Eats item in the Uber Eats menu is used.
 This is the default setting.

-- Goodtill Standard - If a matching product is found in Goodtill, the standard VAT rate set in the Goodtill product is used.
+- Standard - If a matching product is found in SumUp POS, the standard VAT rate set on the product is used.
 If a matching product is not found, Uber Eats item default is used as a fallback.

-- Goodtill Takeaway - If a matching product is found in Goodtill, the takeawaty VAT rate set in the Goodtill product is used.
-If no takeaway VAT rate is set on the product, Goodtill standard is used as a fallback.
+- Takeaway - If a matching product is found in SumUp POS, the takeaway VAT rate set on the product is used.
+If no takeaway VAT rate is set on the product, Standard is used as a fallback.

 This setting can be changed from the Backoffice.